Claude Code Hooks Explained

 Yes.
 Hooks fire in both interactive and headless mode.

-What happens if a hook times out?
 The hook is killed and treated as a non-blocking error.
 The operation proceeds normally.

 Can I use hooks to auto-approve permissions?